Major TBT energy on this one: we’ve travelled back to the 1980s and collected 20 of the best fiction books of the decade.

 Bonfire of the Vanities – Tom Wolfe (1987)

 Bonfire of the Vanities has been labelled as the ‘quintessential novel of the 80s’ by almost every reviewer at the time of publication and beyond.
-It’s a critically acclaimed work that satirically examines a contemporary American society that bleeds with capitalism, greed, and raucous excess.
+It’s a critically acclaimed fiction book that satirically examines a contemporary American society that bleeds with capitalism, greed, and raucous excess.

 The book follows Sherman McCoy, a millionaire bond trader who works on Wall Street, and his eventual moral, social and psychological decline amidst a backdrop of 1980s New York, a city seething as a melting pot of racial, cultural, and socio-economic tension.